How long is my SA2015 Helmet good for Track Days and Racing? When the new SNELL ratings take effect and what you should know.

 Time is almost up for SA2015 helmets.

-To sum it up: As we begin the next helmet cycle, expect to start seeing 2025 rated helmets in October.
-You will be able to finish out this season with a 2015 helmet, but how much of a grace period goes into 2026 is up in the air.
+To sum it up: As we begin the next helmet cycle, 2025 rated helmets started selling in October 2025.
+Depending where you are running, You will likely be able to finish out the 2026 season with a 2015 helmet.

 Where CAN you use your 2015 (or older) rated helmet?

-- Some track organizations may accept an extra rating cycle for HPDE/Track Day use, though I wouldn’t expect it.
+• Some track organizations accept an extra rating cycle for HPDE/Track Day use, though I expect this will be accepted less and less.

-- Many noncompetitive karting tracks allow helmets regardless of snell date (check your local place before showing up).
+• Many noncompetitive karting tracks allow snell rated helmets regardless of their date (check your local place before showing up).
 This is my primary use for old helmets.

 How does all this relate those who are using SA2020 helmets?